The 23 Best French Fries In The Fast Food Universe, Ranked

 7. Wienerschnitzel — French Fries

 This is another entry that was left off of our original fry ranking and I just want to apologize for all the Wiener heads out there (Schnitzel heads?) because these are jaw-droppingly good.
-I didn’t bother with them the first time around because… well this is Wienerschnitzel we’re talking about, but I was pleasantly surprised to find that these fries were perfectly crispy, piping hot, and good enough to eat with only the salt that Wienerschnitzel pours on them.
+I didn’t bother with them the first time around because… well, this is Wienerschnitzel we’re talking about.
+But I was pleasantly surprised to find that these fries were perfectly crispy, piping hot, and good enough to eat with only the salt that Wienerschnitzel pours on them.

-That’s a rare feat for a fast food French fry, they almost all need a generous amount of seasoning to take them to the next level.
+That’s a rare feat for a fast food French fry, as they almost all need a generous amount of seasoning to take them to the next level.

 The Bottom Line

-Way better than you’d expect a French fry from a bottom-tier fast food joint like Wienerschnitzel, and worth a trip alone.
-This is Wienerschnitzel’s best kept secret and deserves near-ten placement on every fast food fry ranking out there.
+Way better than you’d expect for a French fry from a bottom-tier fast food joint like Wienerschnitzel.
+This is Wienerschnitzel’s best kept secret and deserves placement on every fast food fry ranking out there.

 Find your nearest Wienerschnitzel here.